-One of the earliest literary imaginings of a femme fatale, Manon has sparked the imagination of artists and their public across eras and genres – including choreographer Kenneth MacMillan, whose ballet we are performing this Autumn/Winter.
+One of the earliest literary imaginings of a femme fatale, Manon has sparked the imagination of artists and their public across eras and genres – including choreographer Kenneth MacMillan, whose ballet you can rent on Ballet on Demand.

 Check out this timeline of works of art (high and popular) inspired by the immortal heroine.